Do prospects actually read your blog articles?

 Over time, blog articles have evolved into powerful platforms for flexing expertise and driving thought leadership content, with tech firms using them to cement their status as industry disruptors.
 This bold marketing communications strategy has positioned many tech companies as trailblazers, who shaped how people think about the industry’s hottest topics.
 As blog articles became the go-to for thought leadership content, tech firms went full throttle, using them to school readers on their solutions.
 Eventually, blogs exploded into diverse formats—case studies, guides, Q&As, and troubleshooting content—all designed to sharpen the user experience as part of a broader marketing communications plan.

-Over time, industry focus pivoted from purely technical content to content that was much more marcomms-driven and user centric.
+The industry focus gradually shifted from strictly technical content to a more user-centric, marketing-oriented approach.
 Over the last 15 years, we’ve seen blog articles emerge as texts that are told from the user perspective.
 They address common pain points, while underscoring the benefits of products and services.
 Today, tech firms share blog articles on social media to kick-start dialogue and drive engagement.
 Any tech firm that doesn’t realize the potential of interacting with its readers is missing out on an opportunity to foster a sense of community and ignite conversations with clients.
 Well-run tech firms understand the importance of answering questions and staying in touch with their audience.

 Blog articles have come a long way since their original purpose that was purely product-based.
 Today, they play a key role in communications marketing strategies, with the content landscape now filled with various multimedia elements like infographics, videos, and interactive content that enhance user understanding.
 Blog articles have actually pioneered the concept of downloadable resources, such as eBooks, white papers and special reports that tech firms rely on to capture leads.